onap/dcaegen2/docs/sections/installation_oom.rst

 Helm sub-release.

 Helm will undeploy only the components that were originally deployed using Helm charts.
-Components deployed by Cloudify Manager are not deleted by the Helm operations.

 When uninstalling all of ONAP, it is sufficient to delete the namespace used for the deployment (typically ``onap``) after running the undeploy operation.
-Deleting the namespace will get rid of any remaining resources in the namespace, including the components deployed by Cloudify Manager.
+Deleting the namespace will get rid of any remaining resources in the namespace.

 To undeploy the DCAE services deployed via Helm (the hv-ves-collector, ves-collector, tcagen2,